Optional cookies help us improve Palette. Cookie policy

 What to leave out:

-When you turn on the starting guide for a new folder, Palette writes your first CLAUDE.md or AGENTS.md based on:
+When you turn on the starting guide for a new folder, Palette writes an initial CLAUDE.md based on:

 The fastest way to update CLAUDE.md or AGENTS.md is to ask your agent to do it.